nathvnt/3x-youtube/README.md

-(designed to target YouTube videos) and modifies the HTMLMediaElement playbackRate property with a custom value specified through the browsers extensions user interface. <br/>
+(designed to target YouTube videos) and modifies the HTMLMediaElement playbackRate property with a custom value specified through the browser extensions user interface. <br/>

 By default YouTube has a limit of 2x default speed when setting custom a playback rate for a video.